eliasmanjarrez/Machine-Learning-and-Knowledge-Extraction-MAKE-2026a/IntraBodyCoModulationViewer_Python_Code/README.md

 ### What the three columns per keypoint contain

-Both the excerpts and the full sessions are unfiltered SuperAnimal-HumanBody output, the file a user obtains by running the model on their own video.
-The coordinates are in pixels of the original frame and are given to two decimals;
+The excerpts and the full session alike are unfiltered SuperAnimal-HumanBody output, the file a user obtains by running the model on their own video.
+The coordinates are in pixels of the original frame and are given to two decimals.
-frames in which the detector returned no pose are left empty rather than filled.
+A frame in which the detector returned no pose would be left empty rather than filled; in the four files distributed here there are none.

-The third column is the model's keypoint score. **It is not a probability and it is not bounded at 1**: the RTMPose head reports the peak response of its coordinate classifier, which is unnormalized, so roughly one value in six lies between 1.0 and 1.4.
+The third column is the model's keypoint score. **It is not a probability and it is not bounded at 1**: the RTMPose head reports the peak response of its coordinate classifier, which is unnormalized, so between an eighth and a quarter of the values in these files, depending on the file, lie above 1.0, and none exceeds 1.4.
 Higher still means more confident, and the values are comparable within a file.
 They are reproduced exactly as the model wrote them;
 truncating them at 1 would discard the ordering among the most confident detections.
 Any threshold applied to them should be chosen from the